Not surprisingly, most mistakes made by landlords are related to their tenants becoming non-paying tenants.

 This is a reportable offence and any landlord taking this action could be prosecuted.

-In doing this it may be classed as either coercion or harassment and even both.
+Specifically, this action may be classed as either coercion or harassment and possibly both.

-If the utilities are in the name of the landlord and he stops paying them on purpose he can equally be prosecuted
+If the utilities are in the name of the landlord and he stops paying them he can equally be prosecuted

-North West Murcia Properties take immediate action to collect any rent or utilities outstanding.
+North West Murcia Properties take immediate action to collect all rent or utilities outstanding.

-We also will not accept anything less than a sum equal to two months’ rent a deposit
+Also we will not accept anything less than a sum equal to two months’ rent as a deposit.

 A deposit of this size is usually sufficient to cover any debts

-As with the above this may be regarded as either coercion or harassment or both and you may be prosecuted criminally for this.
+As shown abovethe above this may be regarded as either coercion or harassment or both and you may be prosecuted criminally for this.

 Entering the premises to evict non-paying tenants.
 In Spanish law this is classed as unlawful entry (trespassing) this again is a criminal offence.